NordicPlayground/puck/_tutorials/location.md

 You can see that there is an "mbed.h" file included in your main.cpp.
 This is a standard library file which contains a lot of code to help you with mbed.
 Familiarizing with the APIs that mbed provides is recommended.
-If you want to see how you can easily find documentation and API reference, please take a look here: http://mbed.org/handbook/API-Documentation .
+If you want to see how you can easily find documentation and API reference, please take a look here: [API documentation](http://mbed.org/handbook/API-Documentation).

 The second file in your program is named mbed and looks like a gear.
 This is the library that you are including in your main.cpp file.